Fellowships and student opportunities

 Global Child Health Catalyst Grant

-We are now accepting applications for the 2023 Global Child Health Catalyst Grant.
+Applications for the 2023 Global Child Health Catalyst Grant are now closed.

 The Global Child Health Catalyst Grant aims to support innovations that benefit children and their families in resource constrained settings.

 ‘Innovation’ can be expressed in many areas, including scientific, technical, social, management, and implementation.
 We’ll fund up to two awards, up to $25,000 CAD each.
 We’re looking for high quality proposals that impactfully moves global child health forward.